Jurors reject array of defenses at Capitol riot trials

 "You were a police officer and you should have known better," Mehta told Webster during a bond hearing last June, according to a transcript.

 But a dozen jurors, not the judge, will decide the case against Webster, a U.S. Marine Corps veteran who retired from the NYPD in 2011.
-Jury selection is scheduled to start on Monday.
+Jury selection began on Monday and is expected to last most of the day.

 A wealth of video evidence and self-incriminating behavior by riot defendants has given prosecutors the upper hand in many cases.
 Mary McCord, a Georgetown University Law Center professor and former Justice Department official, said jurors often won't have to rely on witness testimony or circumstantial evidence because videos captured much of the violence and destruction on Jan.
 6.